Binary matrix factorization on special purpose hardware: Supplementary material

 Assume $m \leq n$.
 The complexity of each inner loop iteration in the algorithm is $O(m)$.
 This is then repeated $O(mnr^2)$ times over all inner and outer loop iterations.
 The total cost is therefore $O(m n r^2 \cdot m)$.
 If $n \leq m$, we can transpose the input matrix before applying the algorithm, resulting in a complexity of $O(m n r^2 \cdot n)$.
 The complexity is therefore $O(m n r^2 \min(m,n))$, as claimed.

-\section{Details on Baseline Method}
+\subsection{Details on baseline method}

 Algorithm~\ref{alg:bmf-baseline} describes our baseline method in detail.
 On lines~\ref{line:baseline-init-U} and \ref{line:baseline-init-V}, $\Ubf$ and $\Vbf$ are initialized to zero matrices.
 On line~\ref{line:baseline-compute-R}, the current residual $\Ebf$ is computed.
 On line~\ref{line:baseline-iprime}, the least index $i'$ is computed such that the sum of the $i'$th row of $\Ebf$ is equal to the max row sum of $\Ebf$.
 A similar index is computed for the columns of the residual on line~\ref{line:baseline-jprime}.
 The update on lines~\ref{line:baseline-update-U-1} and \ref{line:baseline-update-V-1} eliminate the densest column in the residual.
 Similarly, the update on lines~\ref{line:baseline-update-U-2} and \ref{line:baseline-update-V-2} eliminate the densest row in the residual.
-The first if statement determines if a row or column is eliminated in such a way that the number reduction in the residual is maximized.
+The first if statement determines if a row or column should be eliminated in order to maximizing the reduction in the residual.
 Finally, the second if statement checks if a simple rank-1 approximation consisting of only ones yields a better approximation than the row/column elimination procedure.

-\section{Algorithm for Generating Binary Matrices}
+\subsection{Algorithm for generating binary matrices}

 In this section, we present the algorithm we use for generating $\Abf$ with an exact rank-$r$ decomposition in the synthetic experiments.
 It is given in Algorithm~\ref{alg:bmf-gen}.
 The factor matrices $\Ubf$ and $\Vbf$ are randomly initialized with entries drawn independently from Bernoulli distributions with success probabilities $p_U$ and $p_V$, respectively.
 We use $p_U = p_V = 0.7$ in our experiments.
 At this point, if $r > 1$, it may be the case that the product $\Abf = \Ubf \Vbf^\top$ is not binary.
 The purpose of the while loop is to eliminate nonzero entries in $\Ubf$ and $\Vbf$ until $\Ubf \Vbf^\top$ is binary. $\rho$ is a function which returns the average of the entries in a matrix, e.g., $\rho(\Ubf) = \sum_{ik} u_{ik} / (nr)$.
 For each iteration of the while loop, a nonzero entry is eliminated in the factor matrix with the highest entry average.
 Eventually, $\Abf = \Ubf \Vbf^\top$ will be binary, at which point the while loop terminates and $\Abf$ is returned.